valterUo/MultiCategory-backend-py/README.md

 - [] Graph + XML
 - [x] Graph + Graph: Very general graph join based on almalgam and pattern matching

-More details about the implementation: https://www.overleaf.com/read/khttynhvqshh
+More details about the implementation and the documentation: https://multicategory.github.io/